kaalam/document.source/jazz_reference/pages/basics/basics_fundamental.md

 folder: basics
 ---

 Thank you for wanting to know more about Jazz!
 This is the place to start.
-In your first reading feel safe to skip all the links.
-The content is self contained and hopefully will raise questions that can be answered later following the links or contacting the authors.
+The content is self contained and hopefully will raise questions that can be answered later navigating the Jazz Reference or contacting the authors.

 ## From 20,000 feet: